TouchDesigner Terms - Learn How to Speak Touchese

 Node - The generic thing that holds an Operator, and includes Flags (display, bypass, lock, render, immune) and its position/size in the network.
 Whether you "lay down an Operator" or "lay down an Node", you're doing the same thing.

-Operator Family - The Families of Operators are: TOP, CHOP, SOP, MAT (Materials), DAT (scripts, data and tables) and Component (Panel Gadgets and Objects).
+Operator Family - The Families of Operators are: TOPs, CHOPs, SOPs, MATs (Materials), DATs (scripts, data and tables) and Components (Panel Gadgets and Objects).
 Each operator family creates a unique type of data, be it images, geometry, channels, text.

 OP or Operator - Any of the procedural data operators.
 OPs do all the work in TouchDesigner.
 They "cook" and output data to other OPs, which ultimately result in new images, data and audio being generated.
 See Node.